CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/date-and-time/what-is-date-and-time.md

 Date and time values in {{% ctx %}} are represented by several related data types.
 Most date and time blocks work with [DateTimeOffset][] values that include a UTC offset.
 Intervals and durations use [TimeSpan][] or the {{% ctx %}}-specific [TimePeriod][] type.
 Supporting [enum][] types such as [DayOfWeek][] and [DateTimeComponentType][] are used when extracting or comparing parts of a date and time.

-How dates and times are formatted, parsed, and compared depends on [culture][] settings.
+How dates and times are formatted, parsed, and compared depends on [culture][Culture] settings.
 For format patterns and providers, see [Date and Time Formatting][].

 | Data type | Full name | Purpose | More information |
 | --- | --- | --- | --- |